Aura Revive Massage Gun Review

 Our Take:

-That said, we still like its size and how well-proportioned it is.
-However, we are a bit disappointed they didn’t try to make it lighter.
+That said, we still appreciate its size and the way it is well-proportioned.
+However, we are a bit disappointed they didn’t try to make the Aura Revive heated deep muscle pain relief device a bit lighter.

-If we compare the Aura Revive massage gun to other sports massagers, things look slightly different here.
+When comparing the Aura Revive massage gun to other sports massagers, the picture appears slightly different.

 You rarely see a 4-button control sports massager.
-We are used to one-button operation sports massagers.
-We also know of sports massagers with an on/off switch at the bottom of the handle.
+We are used to one-button operation.
+We are also aware of devices that have an on/off switch located at the bottom of the handle.
 The Aura Revive massage gun does things a little differently.

-The difference isn’t because Aura is trying to be unique; this sports massager has different massage modes.
-Aura thought it was wise to have a button for each mode.
+The difference isn’t because Aura is trying to be unique; this handheld massager has different massage modes.
+Aura Revive thought it was wise to have a button for each mode.

 The most visible button is the activation button (depicted by the Pause/Play icon).
-This button activates the sports massager at the first speed.
+This button activates the muscle massager at the first speed.
 You can press the button again to increase the speed.
-The speed indicators are 5 LEDs at the top of the screen.
+The speed indicators consist of 5 LEDs located at the top of the screen.

 Aura Revive massage gun – control panel.

-Let’s take a look at the massage modes on this gun.
+Let’s take a look at the massage modes on the Aura Revive deep muscle and joint pain.

 Heated Massage Gun Mode